sumeetkhatri/QuTIpy/docs/guide/general_functions.rst

    from qutipy.general_functions import ket

-   # Defining a ket 0 in a 2Dimensional Hilbert space,
+   # Defining a ket 0 in a 2 Dimensional Hilbert space,
    # The first argument takes a dimension of the Hilbert space,
    # while the secind argument takes the ket value.
    v = ket(2,0)

 Here we have defined the **ket** v for :math:`{\displaystyle |v\rangle } = \begin{bmatrix} 1 \\ 0 \end{bmatrix}`.
-In numpy, defining the same would need one to define the matrix manually, just as shown in the `Overview section <../getting-started/overview.md#bra-ket-notation>`__.
+In numpy, defining the same would need one to define the matrix manually.